abari212/abari212/README.md

 - 👋 Hi, I’m a founder-researcher working on Big Data and Artificial Intelligence in combination with 5G to speed up and streamline operational processes.
      Developed several innovative methodologies, including ML/AI/IoT/5G based innovative solutions and applications.
      Some of these math-based and AI-based applications are currently used as standards in international research and industry, globally.
-- 💞️ I’m looking to collaborate on embedded systems aming at streamlining operational processes at the edge of the cloud.
+- 💞️ OperAI is looking for collaboration on embedded systems aming at streamlining operational processes at the edge of the cloud.
 - 📫 How to reach me info@operai.ca (https://www.operai.ca/)